liuyehcf/BlogSource/_unposts/Interview.md

     > Java has different memory types: stack memory (for local variables and method calls), heap memory (for objects and dynamically allocated data), method area (for class-level information), program counter register (stores the address of the currently executing instruction), and native method stacks (for executing native code).

 1. What are the main principles of object-oriented programming (OOP)?
-    > The main principles of object-oriented programming (OOP) are encapsulation, inheritance, and polymorphism.
-In another words, for better organizing the codebase.
+    > OOP in Java uses classes and objects to encapsulate data and behavior.
+The main principles of object-oriented programming (OOP) are encapsulation, inheritance, and polymorphism, enabling modular and reusable code.

 1. What is the difference between an abstract class and an interface in Java?
     > In Java, an abstract class can have defined methods, while an interface can only have undefined methods.
 A class can inherit from only one abstract class but implement multiple interfaces.